What are the first steps to housebreaking a dog?

 Other Questions People Ask

-How can I effectively start housebreaking my dog using the first steps?
+How can I start housebreaking my puppy effectively?

-What are the initial actions to take when housebreaking a dog?
+What are the initial training techniques for housebreaking a dog?